damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 ### Responding to tickets

 For responses to regularly asked question see the [common responses](/handbook/support/common-responses.html) section.
-[Common questions should be the prime focus of better documentation, and common responses should be in the form of a link to the documentation].
+Common questions should be the prime focus of better documentation, and common responses should be in the form of a link to the documentation.

 Tickets coming from our customers take a higher priority than regular support tickets and are marked as such within ZenDesk.
 Make sure you take care of these tickets first.
 They can be seen in the `Subscribers Open`